Mentoring

 • Be curious and open to trying new ideas and approaches together, without taking credit or laying blame.

-• Establish roles and responsibilities – the most effective mentoring partnerships happen when the mentee is in the driver’s seat.
+• Establish roles and responsibilities.
+The most effective mentoring partnerships happen when the mentee is in the driver’s seat.

 • Set boundaries: This is a key part of any successful mentorship.
 Think about:

-You can use the mentorship agreement template | PDF to document the shared expectations and boundaries discussed.
+Use the mentorship agreement template | PDF to document the shared expectations and boundaries discussed.

 • Review goals and adjust if needed: Create a positive and supportive space where mentees feel safe to share their ideas and to reflect on and learn from their progress.